e271828e/Flight.jl/docs/notes/design/framework_spec.md

 §12.8 boundary-counter increment, `stop_on` check (§15.5) — a crash localized
 at `t*` ends the run from that snapshot.
-What does *not* happen at `t*`: ticks are never due (`t*` is off the harmonic grid by construction; discrete slots ZOH-hold through the sweep), and staged inputs are not drained — input timing is a frame fact, and replay determinism must not depend on localization arithmetic.
+What does *not* happen at `t*`: ticks are never due (`t*` is off the harmonic grid by construction; discrete cells ZOH-hold through the sweep), and staged inputs are not drained — input timing is a frame fact, and replay determinism must not depend on localization arithmetic.
 The publication is not separately paced: the pacer paces frame deadlines, and a `t*` snapshot publishes when computed, mid-frame